klarna/kco_java/README.md

 operating in 7 European countries with over 8 million consumers.
 But we are not satisfied with that.
 Our goal is to become market leaders within invoice-based payments worldwide and change the way the world shops online.

+Klarna Checkout is a revolutionary new payment solution that is changing the way people shop online.
+First, consumers verify their purchase with a minimal amount of information through intelligent identification, securing your order immediately, and then complete their payment afterwards - separating buying from paying and dramatically increasing conversion.
+Klarna Checkout also allows merchants to offer all payment methods through one supplier, minimizing administration, costs and integration time.

 ## Documentation
 Documentation and more examples can be found at